modernweb-dev/rocket/packages/cli/demo/docs/blog/introducing-mdjs.md

 4. Render markdown
 5. Provide HTML, JavaScript, and stories

-This is all the information we need to create full javascript and demo capable pages purely from markdown.
+This is all the information we need to create full JavaScript and demo capable pages purely from markdown.

 By default Mdjs takes it a small step further by supporting an actual template system - namely [lit-html](https://lit-html.polymer-project.org/).